vaguue/generator-small-api/README.md

 ## About
 This generator uses ESM modules along with webpack + pkg to build a binary.
 The .env file used during development will be hardcoded in the resulting binary (however, consider encrypting sensitive data, because simple `strings` command can reveale all of your env variables).
 Also this generator uses the custom Node.js loader functionality to provide custom aliasing like `@/lib/email`, which is resolved by webpack during the build.
+NOTE: do not forget to add MONGODB_URI variable to .env file when goin prod.

 ## Installation